marait123/topology-api/README.md

 you can use to explore the the api functionarlity
 # why use javascript
 1. It is an OOP language
+2. It is easy to work with JSONs
 # project Structure
     .
     ├── api                   # this folder includes the api classes and functions